Green Snake (1993 film): Plot

 The movie draws heavily upon the Buddhist belief of Saṃsāra and the cycle of reincarnation.

 A Buddhist monk named Fat-hoi (Vincent Zhao) has trained for 20 years to banish demons from the Human World.
-Fat-hoi does not believe in non-human beings seeking to improve themselves spiritually.
+Fat-hoi does not believe in non-human beings are capable of improving themselves spiritually.
 He encounters a spider demon who has taken the form of a Buddhist priest.
-He captures the spider demon who pleads with him as it has been spiritually refining itself for 200 years to be able to reincarnate.
-Fat-hoi ignores his pleas and traps him in a magical cauldron and leaves the demon under a gazebo.
-When the Buddhist beads of the demon continues to shine Fat-hoi realizes he may have made a mistake in interfering with the Spider's path to enlightenment.
+He captures the spider demon, who pleads with him as it has been spiritually refining itself for 200 years to be able to reincarnate.
+Fat-hoi ignores his pleas, traps him in a magical cauldron, and leaves the demon under a gazebo.
+When the Buddhist beads of the demon continue to shine, Fat-hoi realizes he may have made a mistake in interfering with the Spider's path to enlightenment.

 A storm takes place while Fat-hoi goes into the forest and he attacks two Snake spirits.
 But after he notices that they were only preventing rain from hitting a woman giving birth, he releases them.
 He is haunted by images of the female body of the mother who gave birth.
 The two snakes, White Snake (Joey Wong) and Green Snake (Maggie Cheung), are on the rooftop of a feast.
 Green Snake participates while White Snake sees local scholar Hsui Xien (Wu Hsing-Kuo) in a nearby building.
 The two have been training for many centuries to take human form.
 White Snake is the more experienced one and falls in love with Hsui Xien.
-She plans to have a family with him and continue her attempts to reincarnate as a human; Green Snake is the younger and more impulsive of the two sisters but she is more prone to indulge in sensuality.
-They move into a magically created house and start a successful medical practice in town.
+She plans to have a family with him and continue her attempts to reincarnate as a human; Green Snake is the younger and more impulsive of the two sisters, but she is more prone to indulge in sensuality.
+They move into a house created with their magic and start a successful medical practice in town.
 Other than Hsui Xien's visit, the two get another visit from a buffoonish Taoist whom Green Snake leaves the household to take care of.
 Because of White Snake's beautiful charms, Hsui Xien, once known as the toughest and most dedicated scholar of the village, starts to lose his reputation.